Meet Eli Sibley

 I was a dancer from a young age, in my living room, to the sounds of The Age of Aquarius, The Nutcracker Suite, and my mother on the piano with The Entertainer and The Spinning Song.
 Although I attended a couple of one-off dance classes it wasn't something I actually pursued.
 Why?
 Idunno.
 I also turned to writing for a short while, short stories and poetry.
 That, too, was never seriously followed up.
 Eventually I turned to acting as my artistic, and hopefully, lifetime endeavor.
 This I pursued with actual degrees, internships, studies abroad, and continuing education.
 This was how I was going to make it.
 (Define: make it)

-After spending a lot of money, which is what I perceived as a path towards greatness, or at least steady casting, I ventured forth to New York.
-And got wore out.
-I was old for New York, or for just getting there and starting out.
-And this was like my fourth starting out in a new city.
+After attending Graduate School in DC, I almost immediately ventured forth to New York.
+And worked tirelessly to get cast.
+And then I worked tirelessly to earn money.
+I admit, I was old for New York, or for just getting there and starting out.
+And this was, like, my fourth starting out in a new city.
 I had also just gotten married and wanted that settling down feeling rather than that never seeing my new husband, pounding the pavement, working late hours catering/serving feeling.
 But we both persevered and made an honest go of it.
 I made connections through classes and small off off off, I said OFF, Broadway productions and together we had our own theatre company.
-And that was good.
-But I knew, at this point in my life, I now needed more, something else, that next endeavor; I had pursued Acting long enough and it wasn't fulfilling anymore.
+And that was pretty good, actually.
+But I knew, at this point in my life, I now needed more, something else, that next endeavor; I had pursued Acting long enough.

-I ended following up on two programs that were also primary considerations for moving to New York, along with theatre and film/television.
+I ended following up on two programs that were also primary considerations for moving to New York.
 I looked into doing the LIMS' Laban Movement Certification and The AmSAT Alexander Technique Certification at The Balance Arts Center.
 Since I was already feeling old, I felt I should get on it and do them at the exact same time.
 So I did.
 I was still in love with dance/movement and over the years found myself consistently drawn to theatre pieces with "movement" attached to the audition notice.
 When doing my study abroad, I was introduced to both techniques and felt an affinity towards each of them and how they could better me as a performer.
-Although, honestly, that didn't really come to a reality until I pursued certification.
-Now I'm awesome!
+Which they totally do!

-My teaching includes private lessons to artists and non alike in my home and group classes through various organizations around the Twin Cities.
+My teaching includes private and group lessons in my home and group classes through various organizations around the Twin Cities.
 I love teaching the Alexander Technique, movement and acting.
 I love it I love it I love it.
-I work with athletes, seniors, beekeepers, and pre-natals as well as performers of all varieties.
-At this point in my life, this is my making it and in one way or another, I can help others make it too.
+I work with athletes, seniors, beekeepers, and pre/post-natals as well as performers of all varieties.
+At this point in my life, this is my making it and in one way or another, I will help others make it too.